-Weekly meditation session meets in Shove Chapel on Wednesday evenings from 7-8:30pm.
+Weekly meditation session meets in Shove Chapel on Wednesday evenings from 7-8:30 p.m.
 Guided meditations, traditional practices, and discussions.
-Contact Gary Reneau at email@example.com or visit the website at www.tsling.com.
+Visit www.tsling.org or contact Gary Reneau for more information.

 An open and affirming spiritual community meeting at All Souls Church.
 Contact Angela Sullivan for more information.

 A non-denominational, international Christian youth service organization.
 Contact Jared Anders for more information.

 Meeting for silent meditation, chanting, talks, and discussion in Shove Chapel on Mondays at 6 p.m.
 All are welcome; no previous experience is required.
 Visit www.smszen.org or contact Kathryn McWilliams for more information.